-Unfortunately, alumni, students who are not enrolled and Research Park employees do not have access to library e-resources.
+Alumni, students taking non-credit courses (i.e. research) and Research Park employees do not have access to library electronic resources.

-Students can access resources during breaks as long as they are enrolled for the upcoming semester.
+Students can access resources over the summer if they are registered for classes in the fall.

 If you are on campus and unable to access any electronic resources, check your IP address with http://whatismyipaddress.com/